-Nevada has made significant progress in recent decades in providing services for persons who are Deaf and Hard of Hearing (D/HH), particularly through programs that focus on advocacy, education, and legal support.
-However, there remains an ongoing gap in access to certain services and resources that individuals require in the D/HH community.
-In Nevada, the Commission for Persons who are Deaf and Hard of Hearing has served as a critical voice in bringing attention to the issues facing this community, from advocating for access to American Sign Language (ASL) Interpreters to pushing for improved health and safety accommodations.
-Despite this progress, challenges persist, and we recognize the need for continued, comprehensive efforts to enhance the lives of individuals who are D/HH.
+Nevada has made significant progress in recent decades in providing services for persons who are deaf and hard of hearing, particularly through programs that focus on advocacy, education, and legal support.
+However, there remains an ongoing gap in access to certain services and resources that individuals in the deaf and hard of hearing communities require.
+In Nevada, the Commission itself has served as a critical voice in bringing attention to the issues facing this community, from advocating for access to American Sign Language (ASL) interpreters to pushing for improved health and safety accommodations.
+Despite this progress, challenges persist, and we recognize the need for continued, comprehensive efforts to enhance the lives of individuals who are deaf or hard of hearing.

-The Nevada Commission for Persons who are Deaf, Hard of Hearing (NVCDHH) firmly believes that all individuals, regardless of hearing and/or speech ability, deserve equal access to services, opportunities, and full participation in society.
-We believe that the D/HH community should be supported through policies and practices that ensure inclusion, access to communication, and equal rights across all areas of public life-education, employment, healthcare, housing, public services, social-life, and governance.
-It is essential to not only address the needs of the D/HH community but to advocate for their rights and ensure they have the tools and resources to succeed.
+The Nevada Commission for Persons who are Deaf, Hard of Hearing, and Speech Impaired (the Commission) firmly believes that all individuals, regardless of hearing ability, deserve equal access to services, opportunities, and full participation in society.
+We believe that the deaf and hard of hearing communities should be supported through policies and practices that ensure inclusion, access to communication, and equal rights across all areas of public life-education, employment, healthcare, housing, and public services.
+It is essential to not only address the needs of these communities but to advocate for their rights and ensure they have the tools and resources to succeed.

+Policy Recommendations:

-Policy Recommendations: With consideration of the identified challenges and gaps in services, the Nevada Commission for Persons who are Deaf and Hard of Hearing (NVCDHH) proposes the following policy recommendations to address the needs of the D/HH community in Nevada:
+With consideration of the identified challenges and gaps in services, the Commission proposes the following policy recommendations to address the needs of the deaf and hard of hearing communities in Nevada:

-- One-Time Appropriation for Interim Study: The Nevada Commission for Persons who are Deaf and Hard of Hearing (NVCDHH) recommends a one-time appropriation to fund an interim study that will identify the challenges and solutions related to D/HH services in Nevada.
-This study will include: - An evaluation of current services and their limitations. - A needs assessment from the D/HH community to determine where services are lacking or could be improved. - A review of state policies, including those related to accessibility in education, healthcare, and public services. - A review of State funding concerning all D/HH programs and activities funded by the surcharge imposed pursuant to subsection 3 of NRS 427A.797. - 2.
-Outside Consultant to Develop Roadmap: The Nevada Commission for Persons who are Deaf and Hard of Hearing (NVCDHH) recommends engaging an outside consultant with expertise in accessibility and public service for the D/HH community to develop a comprehensive roadmap for improving access to services.
-This roadmap will outline: - Immediate actions to address gaps in services. - Long-term strategies to ensure sustained improvements in accessibility and inclusion. - A focus on leveraging Assistive Technology (AT), increasing Interpreter availability, and addressing physical and cultural barriers. - 3.
-Enhanced Funding for Deaf Services: Advocate for increased funding to support programs, services, and initiatives specifically designed for the D/HH populations in Nevada.
-This includes funding for communication access, interpreters, assistive technologies, D/HH education, and accessible healthcare services. - 4.
-Statewide Awareness Campaign: Initiate a public awareness campaign that highlights the needs of the D/HH community, aiming to educate the general public, service providers, and policymakers on the importance of accessibility and inclusion.
+- One-Time Appropriation for Interim Study: The Commission recommends a one-time appropriation to fund an interim study that will identify the challenges and solutions related to deaf services in Nevada.
+This study will include: - o An evaluation of current services and their limitations. - A needs assessment from the deaf and hard of hearing communities to determine where services are lacking or could be improved. - A review of state policies, including those related to accessibility in education, healthcare, and public services. - 2.
+Outside Consultant to Develop Roadmap: The Commission recommends engaging an outside consultant with expertise in accessibility and public service for the deaf and hard of hearing communities to develop a comprehensive roadmap for improving access to services.
+This roadmap will outline: - Immediate actions to address gaps in services. - Long-term strategies to ensure sustained improvements in accessibility and inclusion. - A focus on leveraging technology, increasing interpreter availability, and addressing physical and attitudinal barriers. - 3.
+Enhanced Funding for Deaf Services: Advocate for increased funding to support

+- programs, services, and initiatives specifically designed for the deaf and hard of hearing populations in Nevada.
+This includes funding for communication access, interpreters, assistive technologies, and accessible healthcare services. - 4.
+Statewide Awareness Campaign: Initiate a public awareness campaign that highlights the needs of the deaf and hard of hearing communities, aiming to educate the general public, service providers, and policymakers on the importance of accessibility and inclusion.

-Proposed Next Steps (Call to Action): To move forward with these recommendations and build a more inclusive Nevada for individuals who are deaf and hard of hearing, the Nevada Commission for Persons who are Deaf and Hard of Hearing (NVCDHH) calls for the following actions:
+Proposed Next Steps (Call to Action): To move forward with these recommendations and build a more inclusive Nevada for individuals who are deaf and hard of hearing, the Commission calls for the following actions: